 Devin Fergus is the Arvarh E. Strickland Distinguished Professor of History and Black Studies.
 His research focuses on political economy, policy, and inequality in modern America.
-Professor Fergus is the author of Land of the Fee (Oxford, 2018) which the explores the hidden costs of rising financial fees at home, school, work, and transportation on wealth and mobility in modern America.
+Professor Fergus’s most recent book, Land of the Fee (Oxford, 2018), explores the hidden costs of rising financial fees at home, school, work, and transportation on wealth and mobility in modern America.
 A much-anticipated work, Land of the Fee has been called one of the five best books for understanding capitalism today.
 His current research project examines white-collar crime and the racial wealth gap.
+He is also author of Liberalism, Black Power, and the Making of American Politics, which was named a Choice Outstanding Book Title in 2010.

 Professor Fergus has worked closely with several national policy organizations (e.g., Demos, Closing the Racial Wealth Gap Initiative, the Center for Global Policy Solutions, and Prosperity Now) and has presented research to a number of federal entities, including the US Treasury, US Department of Education, the Consumer Financial Protection Bureau, and the Special Master (Kenneth Feinberg) for TARP Executive Compensation.
 Professor Fergus received his PhD in American history from Columbia University.